QNetITQ/WaveFox/README.md

 Style in progress.
 This page is also under construction.

 ## Installation
+0. Minimum Requirements:
+- Firefox 96.0.2 and newer
+- Windows 7 and newer
+- MacOS 11 and newer
+- Linux

 1. Download the `chrome` folder and put it in the root folder (Also known as the user profile folder.
 You can easily get there from `about:profiles`)
 2. Go to `about:config` and activate the keys below:
 * `toolkit.legacyUserProfileCustomizations.stylesheets`